cvasilak/katacoda-scenarios/pelion-device-simulator/step2.md

 ![alt text](https://i.ibb.co/WNXpRzF/portal-sim-ready.png "Ready")

-We are now ready to access the simulator!
+We are now ready to visit the simulator page.
 Click Continue to move to the next step.